ckcherry23/ckcherry23.github.io/content/jobs/vibefam/index.md

 location: 'Singapore'
 range: 'October 2021 - December 2021'
 url: 'https://vibefam.com'
-techstack: ["Vue.js", "Firebase", "JavaScript"]
+techstack: ['Vue.js', 'Firebase', 'JavaScript', 'Jest']
 ---

-* Revamped the calendar scheduling function by implementing 5x faster and scalable queries on the backend, and by enhancing the calendar interface across different screen sizes
+- Revamped the calendar scheduling function by implementing 5x faster and scalable queries on the backend, and by enhancing the calendar interface across different screen sizes